deity-io/falcon-platform-docs/docs/platform/client/about.md

 Falcon Client serves as a your PWA theme.
 It's a set of ReactJs components that build up your UI.

 It's the entrypoint for frontend features of the Falcon Platform stack.
-It acts as host for your project - provides app building capabilities and features set which can be used to create your desired shop application.
+It provides app building capabilities and features which can be used to create your application.

+Falcon Client includes everything you need to create a fully functioning PWA with offline support, optimum performance and server side rendering.